Brennan-Sheehan/brewery-finder/README.md

     1. Beer Lover
     2. Brewer
     3. Manager
-- Managers can delete breweries and change users to a brewer
+- Managers can delete breweries and change users to a brewer.
 - Brewers can update their brewery (Info or Beers they are selling)

 ### Home Page and Login modal